tango-controls/tango-doc/source/development/hdbpp/hdb++-design-guidelines.rst

 | port=3306                                 |
 +-------------------------------------------+

-Table: LibConfiguration parameters for MySQL.
+Table 5: LibConfiguration parameters for MySQL.

 The HdbppContext property contains the enum specifying the possible user-defined operating contexts in the form *number:label*.
 The default